leordex/test-for-mirai/README.md

 How to use

-1. Create new server in nginx, whatever.
+1. Create new server for project in nginx, apache, whatever.
 Index file located in frontend/web.
 2. Run composer install.
 3. Add database credentials to frontend/config/database.php.
 4. Add timezonedb credentials to frontend/config/source.php